What is the corneal light reflex, and how is it examined?

 Damage to eye muscles following eye surgery or procedure

-If left untreated, strabismus can lead to additional complications such as amblyopia (lazy eye) and diplopia (double vision), which can make tasks like reading and writing difficult.
+If left untreated in children, strabismus can lead to additional complications such as amblyopia (lazy eye) and diplopia (double vision), which can make tasks like reading and writing difficult.
 This further reinforces the importance of identifying misalignment through corneal light reflex testing during an eye exam.

 Treatment for misaligned eyes